Battle of Talahandak (2020): Battle

 On 3 June, the operation was launched by operators of the French Special Operations Command to eliminate Abdelmalek Droukdel.

 The AQIM group was composed of Abdelmalek Droukdel, the leader of AQIM, Toufik Chaib, a senior leader of AQIM in charge of propaganda and coordination with Jama'at Nasr al-Islam wal Muslimin (JNIM).
 They were accompanied by three AQIM jihadists.
-They drove a white SUV, in which they stopped near a small heap of stones, and set up a bivouac in the wadi of Ourdjane, between two and five kilometres south of the village of Talahandak, which in itself is located 80 km east of the village of Tessalit, and 20 km from the Algerian border.
-Based on accounts from the Agence France-Presse, the area was described as a crossroads for truckers, who sometimes wait for several weeks the border with Algeria to be opened, as well as a "hotspot for migrant trafficking", according to a UN expert in Mali.
+They drove a white SUV, in which they stopped near a small heap of stones, and set up a bivouac in the wadi of Ourdjane, between two and five kilometres south of the village of Talahandak.

+Talahandak is located 80 km east of the village of Tessalit, and 20 km from the Algerian border.
+Based on accounts from the Agence France-Presse, the area was described as a crossroads for truckers, who sometimes wait for several weeks for the border with Algeria to be opened, as well as a "hotspot for migrant trafficking", according to a UN expert in Mali.

 The operation was launched by 15 French special operators with two Caracal helicopters, one Tiger attack helicopter, a Gazelle helicopter and an MQ-9 Reaper drone.
 Because of the weather conditions in the area, French special forces had to operate on the ground during daylight.

 During the beginning of the clashes, the AQIM command attempted to flee from the encounter.
-However, they were forced to attempt a counterattack against the French special forces, leading to a subsequent close quarter firefight.
-Four AQIM jihadists were killed, including Droukdel and Chaib, while the driver of the white SUV surrendered, and was taken captive by the French army.
+They were forced to attempt a counterattack against the French special forces, leading to a close quarter firefight.
+Four AQIM jihadists were killed, including Droukdel and Chaib.
+The driver of the white SUV surrendered, and was taken captive by the French army.